MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 keywords: engagements, adding users, removing users, managing users, Collaborate security, Collaborate permissions, Microsoft Connect, SysDev Bug, Partner Center bugs
 ---

-# Managing Users in MS Collaborate
+# Managing Users

 The Microsoft Collaborate system uses **Engagements** to define the permissions/roles for the portal.
-Very simply, if you are a participant of the engagement, you see the engagement metadata, content and feedback associated with the engagement.
+If you are a participant of the engagement, you can see the engagement metadata, content and feedback associated with the engagement.
 The additional permissions within the engagement are defined as roles.
 If you are added to a role, you can edit specific aspects of the program/engagement.
 If you are not a member of the engagement, you do not see the engagement or any of its artifacts.

-At this time, only Microsoft users can manage programs and engagements.
-Non-Microsoft users can be Participants and Power Users.
+At this time, only Microsoft users can create and manage programs and engagements.
+Non-Microsoft users can use join existing engagements and manage user access for their organization.

-## Roles in Collaborate
+## Roles

 MS Collaborate has the following membership roles: